Quasiprobabilities in quantum thermodynamics and many-body systems: Measuring quasiprobabilities

 that is real and never negative as it derives from the expectation value of a Hermitian and positive semi-definite density operator.
 If we assume an initially localized detector position, $g(x)=\delta(x)$, then

 and Eq.~\eqref{eq:Pxdet} reduces to

 that corresponds to the TPM probability distribution for $x=\kappa\Delta o$.
-In contrast to the case in which $g(x)$ is delocalised, in this case there is a unique relation connecting $x$ and $\Delta o$ allowing perfect reconstruction of the TPM probability distribition for $\Delta o$ from the statistics of the detector's position $X$.
+In contrast to the case in which $g(x)$ is delocalised, in this case there is a unique relation connecting $x$ and $\Delta o$ allowing perfect reconstruction of the TPM probability distribution for $\Delta o$ from the statistics of the detector's position $X$.

-Even though $P(x)$ in Eq.~\eqref{eq:Pxdet} is real and positive semi-definite, effects due to initial quantum coherences can manifest themselves when the detector initial wave-function $g(x)$ is not localized and has a width comparable or larger than the typical changes $\kappa\Delta o_{s_1,s_2}$.
+Even though $P(x)$ in Eq.~\eqref{eq:Pxdet} is real and positive semi-definite, effects due to initial quantum coherences can manifest themselves when the detector's initial wave function $g(x)$ is not localized and has a width comparable or larger than the typical changes $\kappa\Delta o_{s_1,s_1'}$.
 In fact, imagine that $\rho_{s_1,s_1'}\neq 0$, then in Eq.~\eqref{eq:Pxdet} the functions $g(x-\kappa \Delta o_{s_1, s_2})$ and $g^*(x-\kappa \Delta o_{s_1', s_2})$ may have an overlap that results in a modification of the position probability distribution if compared to the one provided by the TPM scheme.